-Soil stabilization is a critical engineering practice aimed at enhancing soil strength and durability to support construction projects.
-A key factor in this process is the plasticity index of soil, which measures its plasticity, or the extent to which it can be molded.
-When soils have a high plasticity index, they are susceptible to moisture changes, leading to structural instability.
+Soil stabilization is a critical engineering practice that enhances soil strength and durability to support construction projects.
+A key factor in this process is the soil's plasticity index, which measures its plasticity.
+The extent to which it can be molded.
+When soils have a high plasticity index, they are susceptible to changes in moisture content, leading to structural instability.
 Reducing the plasticity index in soil can significantly decrease the risk of environmental moisture impacting construction, thereby providing a more stable and reliable foundation for buildings and infrastructure.
 This stabilization enhances safety and extends the lifespan of construction projects.

 Understanding the Plasticity Index in Soil